Crocoblock/developer-documentation/18-jet-compare-wishlist/01-hooks/03-settings/filters.md

 ## jet-cw/rest/frontend/url

-Дозволяє модифікувати URL-адресу кінцевої точки REST на сайті.
+Allows modifying the REST endpoint URL on the site.

 **Args:**

-- `$url` - string - повна URL-адреса кінцевої точки
+- `$url` - string - the full URL of the endpoint

 **Location:**
 <a href="https://github.com/ZemezLab/jet-compare-wishlist/blob/master/includes/class-jet-cw-settings.php">